top of page

 When should this skill be taught?

 This skill could be taught at the onset of training at an organization.
 This would be a proactive approach.
-Teaching this skill early could help for new staff understand the importance of feedback and how it is part of the organizational culture.
+Teaching this skill early could help new providers understand the importance of feedback and how it is part of the organizational culture.
 Feedback reception could also be taught reactivity - when a pattern of behavior is observed.

 References: